Explanation and Use of Uncertainty Quantified by Bayesian Neural Network Classifiers for Breast Histopathology Images: Results and analysis

 \subsubsection{Bayesian--CNN and the modified Bayesian--CNN}

 The accuracy of predictions for both training and validation data of the Bayesian and modified Bayesian-CNN is shown in Fig.~\ref{fig:acc_bcnn} and Fig.~\ref{fig:acc_mbcnn} respectively.
-It is evident that the problem of overfitting is eliminated by using a Bayesian network as the accuracy of predictions for both training and validation data increases with an increase in the number of epochs. \\
+It is evident that the problem of overfitting is eliminated by using a Bayesian network as the accuracy of predictions for both training and validation data increases with an increase in the number of epochs.

 The values of the accuracy of training, validation, and test data upon the convergence of the loss function are provided in Table \ref{Tab:comp1}.
 It is seen that the problem of overfitting drastically reduces the accuracy for validation and test data in a TL-CNN whereas this problem is not present for Bayesian--CNN and the modified Bayesian--CNN.
 The training, validation, and test accuracies of the modified Bayesian--CNN is slightly higher than the Bayesian--CNN when the loss function is converged.
 We found that the modified Bayesian--CNN requires about the same time as that of Bayesian--CNN for the same batch size but twice the computational cost per epoch during the training as compared to TL-CNN.
-More details on the training times are presented in the supplementary document.
+More details on the training times are presented in the supplementary document. {We have performed a comparative study of the Bayesian--CNN and the modified Bayesian--CNN on the MNIST data \cite{lecun1998mnist}.
+We found that the modified Bayesian--CNN shows a similar improvement in performance on the accuracy for the MNIST data set.
+Further details are presented in the supplementary document. }